Departments & Organizations

 Background.
-Dr. Foxman received her M.D. and Ph.D. training at Stanford University, and her residency training in Clinical Pathology at Brigham and Women's Hospital in Boston, MA.
-Her postdoctoral research on host-virus interactions has been conducted with the mentorship of Akiko Iwasaki in the Department of Immunobiology at Yale University School of Medicine.
-Dr. Foxman is currently continuing these studies as an Instructor in the Department of Laboratory Medicine at Yale.
+Dr. Foxman received her M.D. and Ph.D. training at Stanford University, and her residency training in Clinical Pathology, a medical specialty devoted to diagnostic testing, at Brigham and Women's Hospital in Boston, MA.
+Her postdoctoral studies in host-virus interactions were conducted with the mentorship of Akiko Iwasaki in the Department of Immunobiology at Yale.
+These studies demonstrated mechanisms whereby cool ambient temperature permits growth of the common cold virus by diminishing antiviral responses of airway epithelial cells.
+Dr. Foxman is currently an Assistant Professor in the Yale Department of Laboratory Medicine.

 Education & Training

 |PhD||Stanford University School of Medicine (1999)|

 |BS||Yale University (1993)|

 |Resident in Clinical Pathology||Brigham and Women's Hospital, Harvard Medical School|

 2011 Invited lecturer, 9th International Student SeminarKyoto University, Kyoto, Japan